 How I saved up to travel abroad for the first time

 Before #travelgoals become popular among millennials, it has always been my dream to travel abroad.
 I was 20 years old and I’ve never set foot on foreign soil.
-I’ve always wanted to see the world.
+Yet, I’ve always wanted to see the world.

 So when I graduated from college, I knew that the first thing I would want to do is to have enough money and fly abroad for the first time but my problem is how?

 During my first few months of working, I was only earning around 20k.
 While it is standard for entry-level workers, I also have my own bills to pay and a lot of wants.
 It also doesn’t help that I am a shopaholic who impulsively purchases every single thing that I like at first sight.
 I also tend to eat out a lot and by a lot, I mean every single day.
-I would crave for a subway sandwich, milk tea, coffee, doughnuts, churros, brownies and all the sweets I could ever find.
+I would crave a subway sandwich, milk tea, coffee, doughnuts, churros, brownies and all the sweets I could ever find.

 I Use To Think I Cannot Afford to Travel

 That’s around 16% of what I use to earn already.
 Imagine that in two months, I could have purchased a round trip ticket already in nearby Southeast Asian countries.
 I’ve seen round-trip tickets that only cost around Php 5000 – Php 8000 pesos.